Introduction

 GCS Scoring System

-GCS uses a triple criteria scoring system: best eye opening (maximum 4 points), best verbal response (maximum 5 points), and best motor response (maximum 6 points).
-These scores are added together to provide a total score between 3 (most severe) and 15 (normal).
+GCS uses a triple criteria scoring system, whereby the scores for each of the following criteria are added together to provide a single value between 3 (most severe) and 15 (normal).

 Eye Response